0xhedgie/pancake-smart-contracts/README.md

 | [IFO](./projects/ifo)                                                 | Initial Farm Offerings.                                                                                                    | 0.6.12                   |
                                                                                 | 0.6.12 (v1) / 0.8.4 (v2) |

+**Note*:
+Other projects inside `projects` folder than `exchange-protocol` are not used for now.
+Those may not work properly.
+Tests are disabled.
+We have a plan to deploy those in the future.

 ## Create a new project

 1 - Create a new folder inside `projects` <br/>